Smoked Queso Dip

 An aluminum pan is nice because it’s disposable (yay!), but I really like how well the cast iron skillet holds in the heat.

-If you don’t want the cheese dip to be too spicy, you can omit the pepper jack cheese and substitute a cheddar or cheddar/blend of some sort.
+If you don’t want the cheese dip to be too spicy, you can omit the pepper jack cheese and substitute cheddar or a cheddar blend.
 Gouda is a delicious addition, as well.
 Adding this second type of cheese brings good depth of flavor and contrast to the mild flavor of the Velveeta cheese.

-Yes, this queso dip can be made with Velveeta cheese (or any processed cheese, no matter the brand) all by itself.
-The cheese dip won’t be as complex in flavor, but still creamy and enjoyable.
+Yes, this queso dip can be made with Velveeta cheese (or any processed cheese, no matter the brand) on its own.
+The cheese dip won’t be as complex in flavor, but it will still be creamy and enjoyable.

 What do I need to know when I’m working with jalapenos?